-On the bottom of the Broadband Connection (Cellular) page, click Settings.
+In the Broadband Connection page, click Settings.
 The configuration page displays.

-2. Configure the following settings, as needed.
+Configure the following settings, as needed.

 Verify the following information:

 - Status displays the connection status of the network. - Network displays the type of network connection. - Connection Type displays the type of connection interface. - MTU specifies the largest packet size permitted for internet transmissions: - Automatic: sets the MTU (Maximum Transmission Unit at 1500). - Automatic by DHCP: sets the MTU according to the DHCP connection. - Manual: allows you to manually set the MTU. - Internet APN (Access Point Name) you may input APN information for your private network.